How Malnutrition Can Cause Obesity: Insights from Top Bariatric Surgeons

 Surprisingly yes.

 Obesity Surgeons who treat obese teens know that children who were underweight at birth are prone to gain too much weight in their childhood and adolescence.
-Children who faced food shortage during famines later on developed abdominal obesity, the classic Indian Subcontinent profile of thin people with paunch, the so called thin- obese in medical jargon.
-As we know that the tummy fat or abdominal obesity is the medically the worst.
-This fat is the harmfully active type that leads to diabetes, heart diseases, and cholesterol disorders, the so called metabolic syndrome.
+Children who faced food shortages during famines later on developed abdominal obesity, the classic Indian Subcontinent profile of thin people with paunch, the so-called thin- obese in medical jargon.
+As we know that the tummy fat or abdominal obesity is the medically worst.
+This fat is the harmfully active type that leads to diabetes, heart disease, and cholesterol disorders, the so-called metabolic syndrome.

-Malnutrition means not eating right; right food at right time.
-People who starve for long to lose weight are initially successful in losing some weight, but complex hormonal reactions result in weight regain, over shooting the earlier weight.
-This is known Yo- Yo dieting .secondly prolonged fasting slows down our metabolism and stops losing further weight and start regaining on the same diet.
-We tend to lose more of muscle mass than of fat during starvation phase, and fail to regain our muscle back.
-So with each dieting cycle of malnutrition we lose more and more muscle mass and gain more fat.
+Malnutrition means not eating right; right food at the right time.
+People who starve for too long to lose weight are initially successful in losing some weight, but complex hormonal reactions result in weight regain, overshooting the earlier weight.
+This is known Yo-Yo dieting.
+Secondly, prolonged fasting slows down our metabolism and stops losing further weight, and starts regaining on the same diet.
+We tend to lose more muscle mass than fat during the starvation phase and fail to regain our muscle back.
+So with each dieting cycle of malnutrition, we lose more and more muscle mass and gain more fat.

 Malnutrition can really make us obese.